iandennismiller/diamond-patterns/Readme.rst

 UNIX
 ^^^^

-Install on Linux, BSD, or OS X.
+Install on Linux, BSD, or OS X.  Supports system-wide installation and python virtual environments.

 ::